kb-dk/access-digital-objects/text-corpora.md

   * 'toc' returns a HTML table of contents
      * http://labs.kb.dk/storage/adl/present.xq?doc=aakjaer01val.xml&op=toc
      * http://labs.kb.dk/storage/adl/present.xq?doc=aakjaer01val.xml&op=toc&targetOp=render
+     note the targetOp=render, which makes the toc script generate links to the _render_ed version of the doc.
 * id  -- the id of a part inside the doc which is to be treated.
 * q -- assuming that 'q' is the query, the present.xq is labelling the hits in the text